-If you or someone you know are injured as a result of an animal attack, you may be able to recover substantial monetary damages from the owner, or from his or her homeowner’s insurance company.
-In both Nevada and California, the owner or occupant of a home, (including the renter of the home), has an ongoing duty to warn others about dangerous animals that could potentially harm them.
+If you or someone you know have been injured as a result of an animal attack, you may be able to recover substantial monetary damages from the owner, or from his or her homeowner’s insurance company.
+In both Nevada and California, the owner or occupant of a home (including the renter of the home), has an ongoing duty to warn others about dangerous animals that could potentially harm them.
 Not only does this involve maintaining the premises in a reasonably safe condition so the animals cannot escape and attack people, but the owner must also maintain effective control of the animal so that people who visit the property will not be injured.
 There are also city and county ordinances that govern these matters, which were enacted to protect visitors and others from being injured.
 Animal owners must also prevent situations that may be considered an “attractive nuisance” to children, who may innocently want to “pet the nice dog.”

 In one of the many animal attack cases Mr. Achrem has handled, a vicious dog had escaped its owner’s premises and severely mauled a little girl inside a trailer park, ripping off the top of her scalp during the attack.
 The trailer park owner’s insurance company ultimately agreed to pay nearly $1,000,000.00 to compensate the little girl for her permanent injuries.
 Mr. Achrem later persuaded a local business to generously donate a wig to the girl every year as she continued to grow.